Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 title: Scaling out with sender-side distribution
 summary: How to scale out with sender-side distribution when using the MSMQ transport.
 component: Core
+reviewed: 2016-10-25
 versions: "[6,)"
 tags:
  - Scale Out
  - Routing
  - MSMQ
 redirects:
  - nservicebus/messaging/file-based-routing
 related:
  - nservicebus/msmq/routing
  - nservicebus/messaging/routing
 ---

-NServiceBus endpoints using the MSMQ transport are unable to use the competing consumers pattern to scale out by adding additional worker instances.
-Sender-side distribution is a method of scaling out an NServiceBus endpoint using the MSMQ transport, without relying on a centralized [distributor](/nservicebus/scalability-and-ha/distributor/) assigning messages to available workers.
+Endpoints using the MSMQ transport are unable to use the competing consumers pattern to scale out by adding additional worker instances.
+Sender-side distribution is a method of scaling out an endpoint using the MSMQ transport, without relying on a centralized [distributor](/nservicebus/scalability-and-ha/distributor/) assigning messages to available workers.

 When using sender-side distribution: